Display resolution standards: (qHD)

-One of the few tabletop TVs to use this as its native resolution was the Sony XEL-1.
+Some of the few tabletop TVs to use this as its native resolution from around 2005 were the Sony XEL-1 and the Sharp Aquos P50.
+Sharp marketed its ED TV sets with this resolution as "PAL optimal".

 Similar to DVGA, this resolution became popular for high-end smartphone displays in early 2011.
-Mobile phones including the Jolla, Sony Xperia C, HTC Sensation, Motorola Droid RAZR, LG Optimus L9, Microsoft Lumia 535 and Samsung Galaxy S4 Mini have displays with the qHD resolution, as does the PlayStation Vita portable game system.
+Mobile phones including the Jolla, Sony Xperia C, HTC Sensation, Motorola Droid RAZR, LG Optimus L9, Microsoft Lumia 535, and Samsung Galaxy S4 Mini have displays with the qHD resolution, as does the PlayStation Vita portable game system.